jtkovacs/jtkovacs.github.io/REFS/TOCS/modeling_TOC.md

 ### Unified Modeling Language (UML)

-UML is a graphical, higher-level language that precedes relational data modeling.
-UML is gradually replacing the Entity-Relationship (ER) model.
-UML is also used for software design.
+UML is a graphical higher-level language used for database modeling and software design.
 See [notes on UML.](UML.html)

 #### Activity diagrams